Making the Perfect Soup Stock

 + 1 pound of bones/meat for each 2 quarts of water.

 + Onions, carrots, celery, at a ratio of 2-1-1.
 That is, for every two parts of onions, you want 1 part each of carrots and celery.
-For a 16-20 quart batch of stock, start with 3 pounds of onions, and 1 pound each of celery and carrots, you will lose some weight when you peel and chop the onions so you will end up with about 2 pounds of chopped onions, 1 pound of chopped celery, and 1 pound of chopped carrots - a ratio of 2-1-1.
+For a 16-20 quart batch of stock, start with 2 pounds of onions, and 1 pound each of celery and carrots.
+Chop the onions, but don't peel them.
+The onion skins will add a nice color to your stock. , 1 pound of chopped celery, and 1 pound of chopped carrots - a ratio of 2-1-1.
 If you are making less, reduce the veggies accordingly.
 This does not need to be precisely measured, stock is very forgiving.

 Chicken Soup Stock